MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab00_ValidateLabEnvironment.md

 ### Task 2 – Access the Dynamics 365 application

+1. Open browser and navigate to https://dynamics.microsoft.com/en-us/marketing/overview/

-1. Expand the grid button at the top left of the screen.
+2. Expand the grid button at the top left of the screen.
 Scroll to the bottom of the list.

-2. From the list of available applications, select **Marketing.**
+3. From the list of available applications, select **Marketing.**

 4. The Dynamics 365 Marketing application will open.